osg-htc/dHTC-Campus-Workshop-2021/index.md

   <div class="col-md-6">
     <h3>Day 2 Office Hours</h3>
     <h4>All Things dHTC!</h4>
-    <p>Members of the PATh will be available to answer any questions relevant to distributed high throughput computing computing (dHTC) and services for campuses (including everything discussed in our [October workshop](https://indico.fnal.gov/event/45998/timetable/#20201022)), with breakout rooms for:</p>
+    <p>Members of the PATh will be available to answer any questions relevant to distributed high throughput computing computing (dHTC) and services for campuses (including everything discussed in our <a href="https://indico.fnal.gov/event/45998/timetable/#20201022">October workshop</a>), with breakout rooms for:</p>
     <ul>
-      <li>services for building local dHTC capacity, including the [HTCondor Software Suite](https://research.cs.wisc.edu/htcondor/) (HTCSS)</li>
+      <li>services for building local dHTC capacity, including the <a href="https://research.cs.wisc.edu/htcondor/">HTCondor Software Suite (HTCSS)</a></li>
       <li>how to execute work on dHTC/HTCSS systems, including the OSG</li>
       <li>dHTC Facilitation and services for building Facilitation capacity</li>
       <li>local integration with the OSG (e.g. local "access points" and "data origins")</li>